 Blogs are generally split into two categories – personal and business.
 While both serve the same broad purpose, to keep their readers up to date, the subject matter differs widely.
 The primary purpose of a great many blogs – both personal and business – is to generate revenue.

 Personal blogs almost exclusively contain posts that are relevant to the blogger writing them.
-While there are some personal blogs that have more than one author, a vast majority of them are made up of posts written by a single blogger.
+While some personal blogs have more than one author, most of them are made up of posts written by a single blogger.

-A business may use many of its blog posts to tell readers of any new products or services it might be offering or to provide information on existing ones.
-These posts may be purely informational, allowing current and potential new customers to make informed decisions before making a purchase.
+A business may use many of its blog posts to tell readers of any new products or services it offers or to provide information on existing ones.
+These posts may be purely informational, allowing current and potential new customers to make informed decisions before purchasing.

 In the same way, many posts on personal blogs will not contain anything but free information.
 But the content of those blogs will be interesting or useful enough to keep readers coming back regularly for more of the same.
 After all, it doesn’t cost them anything.